 This unit also can be used to keep foods warm!
 With a flip of he switch you can set the temperature to up to 150 F!
 I could see how this could be excellent for incubating yogurt!

 While I have tried to offer up some suggestions at different sizes, price points, and list of features, there are far more options out there than I can list in a post.
 The important thing is addressing your own unique needs and family size.

 You may need to use several types of fridges or freezers to meet your complete needs off grid.
 You also may want to have some smaller units that are made just to keep drinks and other things cool and use little power like those that hold a little more than a 6 pack.

 What I can say is that we are lucky to have so many options now for off grid use and that prices are as good as they are.
-Those trying to get “back to the land” in the 60s and 70s did not have this level of convenience or Amazon to get it to them!
+Those trying to get “back to the land” in the 60s and 70s did not have this level of convenience to get it to them!